AstriaCloud/test/README.md

 After rebooting, check if the Wi-Fi adapter is working using `iwconfig` again.

 By following these steps, you should be able to install and configure the Netgear A1600 driver on Debian 12.
-If you encounter any issues, please provide more details so I can offer further assistance.